wp-plugins/spotim-comments/readme.txt

 == Frequently Asked Questions ==

-Export data was finished but the donwload of exported file didn't start ?
+Export data was finished but the donwload of exported file didn't start?

     Check the permission of the file /plugin_dir/sample-data/export.json or copy export text from textarea section on the fininsh step.